At the Warren G. Magnuson Park

 The nursery is comprised of forty capillary beds, a native plant cutting bed and a covered potting shelter.
 Each 5X10’ capillary bed will hold 200 plants in one gallon containers.
 The design layout permits adequate access.
 A fence comprised of chain and steel bollards was erected to protect and delineate the nursery.

-Wood chips have been placed around each bed.
+Wood chips were placed around each bed.
 The chips help to protect the irrigation system.
 The chips also help hold the bed frames in place as well as helping to retain moisture in the nursery.

 Many plants also need to be top watered.
 Hand watering is often preferred during hot dry weather at the WNPS beds.